 1. Outside influences

-There are two main categories of outside influences that can cause you to get that sudden urge to shop: influencers and your peers.
-First, let’s talk about those lifestyle influencers who are constantly flaunting their fancy new items on your feed.
+There are two main categories of outside influences that can cause you to get that sudden urge to shop (or even stress shop): influencers and your peers.
+First, let’s talk about those lifestyle influencers who are constantly flaunting their fancy new items on your feed with those enticing haul videos!

 Seeing all of these new things might make you feel like you just have to have them, too.
 Which can lead to – you guessed it – a spur of the moment online shopping spree.
 Secondly, there’s the influence that your peers and their shopping habits have on you.